0xdbff/devSystem-unix/README.md

 # config_files
-my configuration files for development
+Configuration files for development

-Absolute paths for Gnu/Linux are on the folders
+Absolute paths for GNU/Linux are on the folders